paulveillard/cybersecurity-oauth/OAuth-fundamentals.md

 ## References

 The following content is based on several resources, among them are the official IETF documentation, the Wikipedia article, and OAuth 2 in Action, a book by Justin Richer and Antonio Sanso.
+- [Everybody is Dancing in the OAuth 2.0 Protocol(https://kessler.tech/security/oauth2-1/)